Overview - HPER

 The Department of Health, Physical Education, and Recreation at Asbury University has a strong commitment to a program of quality.
-The program offers the student both depth and breadth in Equine Studies, Exercise Science- Human Performance and Health Professions emphases, Health and Physical Education, Recreation-Public and Adventure Leadership emphases, and Sport Management.
-Five majors and six minors are available.
+The program offers the student both depth and breadth in Equine Studies, Exercise Science, Pre-Physical/Occupational Therapy, Health and Physical Education, and Recreation-Public and Adventure Leadership emphases.
+Five majors and five minors are available.

 A. The HPER majors include the following:

 The EQUINE STUDIES MAJOR prepares graduates for serving in the horse industry as riding instructors, stable and/or farm managers, and in ministry settings, as well as for pursuing graduate school in related fields of study.
 Students will also be introduced to facility and event management, business operations, and equestrian organizations.
 Three concentration areas are offered: Management, Equine Science, and Equitation/Training.
 A dual track major may be pursued in Equine Facilitated Wellness by completing the Equine Studies major in combination with a Psychology major.

 The EXERCISE SCIENCE – HUMAN PERFORMANCE MAJOR prepares the student for entry level positions in a growing number of career opportunities.
 This major provides for preparation in health, fitness and movement areas, thus providing academic and field experience internships in such areas as corporate, commercial, private and clinical based fitness/wellness, and athletic strength and conditioning in high schools, colleges and sports medicine clinics.
 This major provides the academic preparation to sit for certification by the leading organizations in the field, such as the American College of Sports Medicine or The National Strength and Conditioning Association.